paragonie/libgossamer/docs/specification/README.md

 If the `provider` was found, the `SignedMessage` that encapsulates this Action must be signed by the same provider (or the Super Provider, if applicable).

+When this action is performed, it should insert a new row in a database.

 #### RevokeKey

 A `RevokeKey` action **MUST** contain the following fields: